nixworks/public/news/2008/09/21/index.md

 ##### Israel
 ### [ Israeli Prime Minister Ehud Olmert officially submits his resignation to President Shimon Peres.
 Foreign Minister Tzipi Livni begins talks on forming a new government. ](/news/2008/09/21/israeli-prime-minister-ehud-olmert-officially-submits-his-resignation-to-president-shimon-peres-foreign-minister-tzipi-livni-begins-talks.md)
-_Context: Ehud Olmert, President, Foreign Affairs Minister, Israel, Israeli Prime Minister, Tzipi Livni, Shimon Peres_
+_Context: Shimon Peres, President, Tzipi Livni, Ehud Olmert, Israeli Prime Minister, Foreign Affairs Minister, Israel_

 ##### Tyrone
 ### [ Tyrone beat Kerry 1-15 to 0-14 to win the All-Ireland Senior Football Championship 2008. ](/news/2008/09/21/tyrone-beat-kerry-1-15-to-0-14-to-win-the-all-ireland-senior-football-championship-2008.md)
-_Context: Tyrone, Kerry, 2008, All-Ireland Senior Football Championship_
+_Context: 2008, All-Ireland Senior Football Championship, Tyrone, Kerry_

 ##### The New York Yankees
 ### [ The New York Yankees beat The Baltimore Orioles, 7-3, at their last home game at Yankee Stadium.
 This is the last time the New York Yankees play at Yankee Stadium before moving to the New Yankee Stadium across the street. ](/news/2008/09/21/the-new-york-yankees-beat-the-baltimore-orioles-7-3-at-their-last-home-game-at-yankee-stadium-this-is-the-last-time-the-new-york-yankees.md)
-_Context: New Yankee Stadium, New York Yankees, Yankee Stadium, The New York Yankees, Baltimore Orioles_
+_Context: The New York Yankees, New York Yankees, Yankee Stadium, Baltimore Orioles, New Yankee Stadium_

 ## [Previous Day...](/news/2008/09/20/index.md)